More than a facelift. Redesigning a Tool Rental App

 I used this data to champion a simplified, tiered pricing model.
 This reduced cognitive load for the user while protecting business revenue.

-Based on the UX audit and user behavioral data, I focused the redesign on 6 key pain points:
+Based on the UX audit and user behavioral data, I focused on 6 key pain points:

 Changed the overall pricing structure and visual hierarchy to ensure immediate price transparency for the customers.